Our key projects

 Read the Healthwatch Decision Making Policy & Procedure to find out how we decide on our key projects.

-While the feedback we receive about care involving hospitals is varied there are common themes of poor care, communication and lack of access, so we want to explore this further.
-The Deaf community and those with hearing loss are reporting that they have no means of responding to letters about booking appointments, and that many hospital and secondary care settings are not following the Accessible Information Standards.
+The feedback we receive about care involving hospitals is varied, with common themes of poor care, communication and lack of access.
+We wanted to explore this further as the Deaf community reported that they have no means of responding to letters about booking appointments, and that many hospital and secondary care settings are not following the Accessible Information Standards.

-We are engaging with Deaf and Hard of Hearing people to get their feedback about using local hospital services and whether they experience any communication challenges getting the care they need.
-Additionally, we want to gather insights from local interpreters and caregivers who support Deaf and Hard of Hearing individuals.
+Over summer 2025, we engaged with Deaf and Hard of Hearing people to get their feedback about using local hospital services and whether they experience any communication challenges getting the care they need.
+We are now analysing the results and will publish our findings and recommendations in a report this November.

 Our feedback data shows that for some vulnerable and diverse areas of our community, including those with dementia, learning disabilities, autism, sensory loss, and individuals whose first language is not English, are at a high level of disadvantage because their access needs are not being met.
 For example, we have heard many times of appointments being missed due to the lack of timely and quality language translation service.